aady01/wallet0/README.md

 1. Leave the input field blank and click "Add Wallet" to generate a completely new wallet with a random mnemonic phrase.
 2. The generated wallet will appear in the Vault section.
+3. Generate additional wallets from the same mnemonic to see HD wallet functionality in action.

 ### Importing an Existing Wallet

 1. Enter your existing 12/24-word secret phrase in the input field.
 2. Click "Add Wallet" to import your wallet.
 3. Your wallet details will appear in the Vault section.
+4. Add multiple wallets from the same phrase to see different derivation paths.

 ### Managing Wallets